spatie/laravel-activitylog/docs/advanced-usage/define-causer-for-runtime.md

 weight: 4
 ---

-In many cases you may want to set causer globally maybe inside jobs where there's no logged user, v4 made this possible by introducing `CauserResolver` that will allow you to set the causer globally.
+In many cases you may want to set causer globally maybe inside jobs where there's no logged-in user, v4 made this possible by introducing `CauserResolver` that will allow you to set the causer globally.
 See the example:

 ```php
 // in a queue job or controller